Gauge-invariant nonperturbative Wilson action in quantum electrodynamics

-Unfortunately, at the cost of the manifest gauge invariance, the combinations $\mathcal{R}_{\mu\nu}(k)$ and~$\mathcal{R}(p)$ in~Eqs.~\eqref{eq:(4.3)} and~\eqref{eq:(4.4)} are quite complicated and the solution to GFERG requires three-loop momentum integrations: We would like to revisit this issue in the near future.
-In the present paper, as a readily tractable approach, we solve the GFERG equation in the leading (and partially next-to-leading) order in the large $N_f$ approximation, where $N_f$ is the number of the fermion flavor.
+At the cost of the manifest gauge invariance, the combinations $\mathcal{R}_{\mu\nu}(k)$ and~$\mathcal{R}(p)$ in~Eqs.~\eqref{eq:(4.3)} and~\eqref{eq:(4.4)} are quite complicated and the solution to GFERG requires three-loop momentum integrations: We would like to revisit this problem in the near future.
+In the present paper, as a readily tractable approach, we solve the GFERG equation in the leading and partially next-to-leading orders in the large-$N_f$ approximation, where $N_f$ is the number of the fermion flavor.

-\subsection{Leading order in the large $N_f$ approximation}
+\subsection{Leading order in the large-$N_f$ approximation}

-The large $N_f$ approximation does not affect the gauge invariance of GFERG.
+The large-$N_f$ approximation does not affect the gauge invariance of GFERG.
 To define this approximation, we introduce the ``flavor'' index by

 and set